harshit2612/Python-CRUD-REST-API/README.md

-# Python-CRUD-REST-API with flask and SQLite
+# Python-CRUD-REST-API with flask and SQLite and JWT
 This is a beginner level CRUD REST API in python that handles data of employees and uses SQLite as a database and implemented JWT for authentication.
 Steps to start this Project:
 1. Clone this repository